lisunshiny/whats-for-lunch/README.md

 Want to know what's for lunch from the terminal?

-This package uses Scrapy to scrape Appboy's Fooda menu and return the day's lunch.
+This package scrapes http://foodamenus.com/appboy to return today's lunch.

 ## Install